NurielWainstein/celery_mini/README.md

 - md5 for files, so we could double-processing the same file twice
 - we could add an error config to save common error messages and codes, this would be specially great if planing on applying some translation mechanism, using lazy string _()
 - we could add proper logging, save them in some elastic index
+- keep the env vars, specialy the secretes in a aws vault

 overall there are probably a lot of things that could be better, these are just some, obviously this will be terrible in large scale prod